-- 1. The University will inform both parties of their opportunity to review the entire Investigative Report and that they may submit written comments and/or questions about the content of the Investigative Report to the Title IX Coordinator within ten (10) calendar days of the date they are notified that the Investigative Report is available for review.
+- 1. The University will inform both parties of their opportunity to review the evidence in the draft report and that they may submit written comments and/or questions about the content to the Title IX Coordinator within ten (10) calendar days of the date they are notified that the Investigative Report is available for review.
 This review will take place at a secure location and/or in a secure manner determined by the University.
 The time to submit written comments can be extended for a brief period if the Title IX Coordinator concludes, in their sole discretion, that the additional time is warranted.
 In circumstances where an extension is provided to one party, it will be provided to the other party, as well.
 Each party may have their advisor present as they review the Investigative Report, but the University reserves the right to create appropriate procedures to protect the privacy and sensitivity of the materials in question. - 2.
 Photographs or any other copies of the Investigative Report are not allowed by either party or advisor.
 The comments submitted by the parties may not exceed ten (10) double-spaced pages unless a higher page limit is otherwise determined to be necessary and appropriate in the sole discretion of the Title IX Coordinator.
-After reviewing the submissions, if any, from the parties, the Investigator(s) may determine that either additional investigation is required or no further investigation is needed. - 3.
-If, at any point in this review process or the prior investigation, it becomes apparent that a witness will not take part and subject themselves to examination in the Adjudication Process described in Section III, the Investigator may revise the Investigative Report to remove that information so as not to impact the hearing.
+After reviewing the submissions, if any, from the parties, the

+Investigator(s) may determine that either additional investigation is required or no further investigation is needed.

+- 3. If, at any point in this review process or the prior investigation, it becomes apparent that a witness will not take part and subject themselves to examination in the Adjudication Process described in Section III, the Investigator may revise the Investigative Report to remove that information so as not to impact the hearing.
 If this decision is made prior to the parties' review, it will be noted in a cover memo to the Investigative Report.
 If the decision is made following the parties' review, it will be communicated to the parties and they will be informed in writing of any information that will be removed prior to the hearing. - 4.
-The Investigative Report will then be submitted to the Title IX Coordinator for review and compilation for the adjudication process.
+The final Investigative Report will then be submitted to the Title IX Coordinator for review and compilation for the adjudication process.
 Any submissions made by either party pursuant to this section, as well as any other documentation deemed relevant by the Investigator(s), will be attached to the Investigative Report.
 When the Investigator(s) have completed any additional fact finding, both parties will be permitted to review the entire Investigative Report as it will be submitted to the Determination Officer, although no further information will be added at this point.
+The University will inform both parties of their opportunity to review the final Investigative Report that fairly summarizes relevant information, at least 10 days prior to a hearing.